 The Annual Maple Sugar Time event in early March features the evolution of "maple sugaring" in Northwest Indiana from an early American Indian method, to the pioneer method of boiling sap in open iron kettles, to the relatively modern commercial method of producing syrup.
-The national lakeshore is the only NPS unit that makes maple syrup.
+Indiana Dunes National Park is the only National Park Service location that makes maple syrup.

 Land Manager: NPS - Indiana Dunes National Park